ZackS13/Respiratory_screen/README.md

 | <br /> |  | |

-The second CSV file, csv_concepts.csv should be arranged in the folloing manner:
+The second CSV file, csv_concepts.csv should be arranged in the following manner:

 | Patient Identifier <br /> (numerical)	| Concept Code Type <br /> (string stating one of four types of concepts 'ICD', 'CPT', 'LOINC', or 'RxNorm') | Concept Code ID <br /> (string)	 | Column 4 Date <br /> (mm-dd-yyyy)  |
 | ------ | ------ | ------ | ------ |